 - Students receiving scores of 8, 9, or 10 on the placement test will be required to complete a GWAR portfolio course, including the submission of a portfolio that earns a passing score.

 - Students receiving scores of 7 or lower on the placement test must complete English 301A with a grade of “C” or better and must complete a GWAR portfolio course, including submission of a passing portfolio.

 Undergraduate students with scores lower than 11 on the placement test will be required to begin the pathway within two semesters of taking the test.
 These students must enroll in an appropriate pathway course each semester until they have fulfilled the requirement.
 Registration may be prevented for students not complying with timely completion of the GWAR requirement.

 GWAR Advising & Testing

-Students who have questions about their next step or who need help selecting an appropriate GWAR portfolio course should contact a GWAR advisor at GWAR-Advisor@csulb.edu.
-Information about the GWAR is available at www.csulb.edu/gwar.
-Students who attempted the WPE once prior to Fall 2010 may attempt the placement test a second time or may enroll in an appropriate GWAR course and submit a portfolio for assessment.
-Students can register for the placement test online at www.csulb.edu/testing.
+Students who have questions about their next step or who need help selecting an appropriate GWAR portfolio course should contact a GWAR advisor at GWAR-Advisor@csulb.edu with any questions or to schedule an appointment.
+Information about the GWAR is available at our GWAR website.
+Students who attempted the GPE once prior to Fall 2010 may attempt the placement test a second time or may enroll in an appropriate GWAR course and submit a portfolio for assessment.
+Students can register for the placement test online at our Testing Department website.
 Students must pay a fee each time they take the test to cover the costs of test administration and scoring.
-Testing, Evaluation & Assessment offers three-hour workshops one to two weeks prior to each placement test date.
-Information about these workshops, test dates, and related services is available at BH-216 or at www.csulb.edu/testing.

 GWAR Registration Holds